 - Need to get plumbing into the centre of the room – can be difficult/costly

-- Sink tends to be a ‘mess magnet’ – spoils the wow factor of a kitchen island
+- The sink tends to be a ‘mess magnet’ – spoils the wow factor of a kitchen island

-- Type of sink and tap may distract from the aesthetics of the kitchen island
+- The type of sink and tap may distract from the aesthetics of the kitchen island

 - Requires a larger island size to fit a sink and still be practical – Not practical for small islands

 How Big Should A Kitchen Island Be With A Sink?

 Ideally, around 1.8m wide.
 This will allow for a 60cm dishwasher, 60cm sink cabinet and a 60cm storage cabinet (I’d recommend a bin cabinet if you don’t have one under your sink).
 Three 600mm cabinets making up the 1.8m.
 Nice and symmetrical.